PdxCodeGuild/Full-Stack-Day-Class/notes/capstone-proposal.md

 ### Data Model

-What are the "nouns" you need to save across pages in your project MVP?
+What are the persistent "nouns" you need to save across pages in your project MVP?
 What do they represent?

 We'll be using a relational database which models things like a spreadsheet.